 This healthy turkey burger recipe comes together fast.
 You can have these on your table in about 20 minutes!

-I have a ground chicken burger recipe that’s been doing really well all summer.
-I published it two years ago, but it has really taken off in the past few months.
-Anyway, this easy turkey burger recipe is based off that one.
+I have a ground chicken burger recipe that readers enjoy every summer.
+This easy turkey burger recipe is based off that one.

 I love using fresh herbs in my burgers; they make them taste extra summery.
-We grew some parsley and basil this year.
-Finally.
-It’s so exciting to finally be able to use my own home-grown herbs in recipes (well, even if it’s just the two kinds haha).
+It's so exciting to use my own home-grown herbs in recipes (well, even if it's just the two kinds haha).
 The taste difference is amazing.

 I topped these grilled turkey burgers with some mayo, butter leaf lettuce, tomato, and red onion.
 I absolutely love burgers, and I generally keep the toppings quite simple.
 If you've got quality fresh ingredients, you really don't need to add much.
 As always, feel free to top them with your favorite things.
 Avocado would work on these as well.
 And if you can't do a burger without ketchup, then by all means add it! 🙂